appiversity/guide/src/accounts/index.md

 You have full control over your account, including the ability to upgrade, suspend, or delete it.
 Paid plans include options for account suspension and reactivation within a set retention period.
 See [Upgrading](./upgrading.md) and [Cancellation/Suspension](./cancel.md).

 ## Representative of Record
 Each institution must designate a [Representative of Record](./ror.md), who is responsible for account validation, billing communications, and managing institutional data.
-This individual is verified by Appiversity and can appoint additional representatives as needed.
+This individual is verified by appiversity and can appoint additional representatives as needed.

 ## Data Privacy
 We prioritize the security of your data.
 Account holders own their data, and we do not sell or share it.
 Our multi-tenant cloud application ensures strict access controls, with private hosting options available for additional data isolation.
 See more in our [Data Privacy Policy](./data-privacy.md)